Our top 10 essay referencing tips

 We've constructed a list of our top 10 essay referencing tips to help you achieve a high-quality essay and ensure that you're following all of your universities set referencing requirements.
 Let's get started...

 1. Familiarise yourself

-...with the most popular referencing systems, which are most notably Oxford (footnotes) and Harvard (parenthetical).
-You can read more on the systems here, or use the Internet to find articles offering guidance ob the notation of the major systems, and how and when to use them.
+...with the most popular essay referencing systems, which are most notably Oxford (footnotes) and Harvard (parenthetical).
+You can read more on the systems here, or use the Internet to find articles offering guidance on the notation of the major systems, and how and when to use them.

 ...whether you are expected to use a particular system.
 In higher education, most work will carry detailed specifications regarding format and referencing, as well as content.
 In such cases be sure to adopt the required referencing system rather than simply making up your own mind.